 Hailed by some as “the most useful tool in the history of CAD,” The TriBall is a powerful and flexible tool for performing 3D spatial transformations in IRONCAD/INOVATE.
 The TriBall is used many other applications within IRONCAD besides just positioning parts and assemblies such as:

 On the left is one hole on this bolt circle.
-On right we move the TriBall to the center then select the axis we want to rotate the hole around and move the TriBall and a menu comes up asking if we want to move, copy, link or create a radial pattern.
+On right we press the spacebar that allows us to move the TriBall to the center, press the spacebar again that turns the Triball back on, then select the axis we want to rotate the hole around and move the TriBall and a menu comes up asking if we want to move, copy, link or create a radial pattern.

 Here is another example of using the TriBall mirroring and linking parts and assemblies.

 One more copying assemblies.
 We can move the TriBall to the midpoint on an edge and then define how many copies we want.
-We will link these to define them a duplicate parts for listing in the BOM.
+We will link these to define them a duplicate parts for listing in the Parts List.

 Here are a few features that I feel are advantages: